alok6019/pinn/Mass_Spring_Damper_Inverse/README.md

-# Physics-Informed Neural Network (PINN) for Inverse Mass-Spring-Damper Parameter Estimation
+# Physics-Informed Neural Network (PINN) for Inverse Mass-Spring-Damper System

 ## Overview

-This project demonstrates the application of a Physics-Informed Neural Network (PINN) for solving the inverse problem of a forced mass-spring-damper system using MATLAB.
+This project implements a **Physics-Informed Neural Network (PINN)** in **MATLAB** to solve the inverse problem of a forced mass-spring-damper system.

-The objective is to estimate the unknown physical parameters:
+The objective is to estimate the unknown physical parameters (**mass, damping coefficient, and spring stiffness**) from displacement measurements while satisfying the governing differential equation.

-- Mass (m)
-- Damping coefficient (c)
-- Spring stiffness (k)

-from displacement measurements while enforcing the governing differential equation during training.

 ---